philipp-schade/simple-sell/README.md

   - Deleting specific columns (B, C, D, F)
   - Center-aligning the "order_item_quantity" column
   - Formatting "order_item_sku" entries with "4S" in bold
+  - Formatting "order_item_sku" entries with "-2-" in bold
   - Formatting "order_item_sku" entries with "6S" in italics and underlined
   - Highlighting rows with "order_item_quantity" > 1 in light blue
   - Drawing a bold box around rows with the same reference code